holyjak/static-jsfexpression-validator/README.md

 -------------------

-- JSF 1.1 implementation distinguishes between value and method bindings only based on the attribute name (methods: action, actionListener, validator, valueChangeListener) and thus won't recongize other method bindings
+- JSF 1.1 implementation distinguishes between value and method bindings only based on the attribute name (methods: action, actionListener, validator, valueChangeListener) and thus won't recognize other method bindings
-- The signature of methods used in a MethodBinding isn't checked (i.e. whether it has the correct return type and arguments, the only thing checked is that a public method of the name exists))
+- The signature of methods used in a MethodBinding isn't checked (i.e. whether it has the correct return type and arguments, the only thing checked is that a public method of the name exists)
 - Functions are not checked for existence and correct signature
-- Facelets support is now only experimental, see TODO below for what remains to be done
+- Facelets support could be better, namely included content (layout, custom components, custom tags) isn't checked
 - Local variable declaring tags such as h:dataTable and ui:repeat are only allowed to declare one variable, i.e. e.g. varStatus is not recognized